Retirement Accounts

 • 403(bs) are exempt from many Employee Retirement Income Security Act (ERISA) rules, especially if they do not match contributions.

-A 403(b) works just like a 401(k) including traditional and Roth forms, a federal government limit for regular employee contributions in 2024 of $23,000, the ability to add $7,500 in catch-up contributions if you are 50 years old or older, and the ability to take loans if allowed by your employer.
+A 403(b) works just like a 401(k) including traditional and Roth forms, a federal government limit for regular employee contributions in 2023 of $22,500, the ability to add $7,500 in catch-up contributions if you are 50 years old or older, and the ability to take loans if allowed by your employer.
+If you have worked for your employer for at least 15 years and your employer is considered a “qualified organization” you are entitled to a Lifetime Catch-up that lets you contribute up to an additional $3,000 per year, up to a maximum of $15,000.

 There is a federal limit on total annual additions of employer contributions plus employee contributions (elective deferrals).
 It is the lesser of 100% of your includible compensation (earned income) for the year or for 2023: